• Skip to primary navigation

 Lemon Curd

-• In a medium saucepan, combine egg yolks, whole eggs, salt, sugar, lemon zest, and lemon juice.
+• In a medium saucepan (preferably non-metal saucepan), combine egg yolks, whole eggs, salt, sugar, lemon zest, and lemon juice.
 Whisk to combine.

 • Heat on medium heat, whisking or stirring constantly.
 Let the lemon curd come to a simmer and thicken - approximately one minute after simmering.

-• Once thickened, transfer to a non-metal heat safe bowl.
+• Once thickened, strain the curd through a wire strainer or cheesecloth to remove the zest and any lumps.
+Transfer to a non-metal heat safe bowl.
 Add butter to the curd and let sit for a minute to melt.
 Stir until fully melted and smooth.
-Optionally, strain the curd through a wire strainer or cheesecloth to remove any lumps.
-Cover and refrigerate until cold and thickened.

 ½ cup unsalted butter